Recipes that are Sulfite

 For lunch, it is important to find a bread without sulfites and sulfur dioxide.
 That ain't easy.
 When checking the food label, high fructose corn syrup is fine.
 But you must avoid regular corn syrup, molasses, caramel color, potato flour and raisins.
-It's not too hard to find sourdough bread or rye bread that is safe.
+It's not hard to find sourdough bread or rye bread that is safe.
 But whole wheat is a real challenge.
 Just keep reading the labels until you discover a winner.
 Pepperidge Farm makes a Whole Grain Soft Honey Whole Wheat bread that is made with unsulfured molasses.
 Pepperidge Farm, you are AOK.

-What can you put on the bread?
+What can you put on bread?
 Canned tuna fish is sulfite safe and may be mixed with cream cheese, yogurt or kefir cheese.
 You can also mix tuna with canned pineapple which is usually packed in just water or juice.
 Mayonnaise is made with a tiny bit of lemon juice concentrate, so I don't use it.
 But the amount is small and probably won't affect you unless you are very sensitive.
 Prepackaged lunch meats are a mixed bag.
 Be sure to read the food labels.
 Freshly sliced deli meats are a better bet as long as you avoid the Black Forest Ham.

 One of my favorite lunches is a Smart & Final hot dog, with the bun, meat and cheese bought from Smart & Final at low prices.
 You have to find a bun without corn syrup or molasses.
 Smart & Final sells Deli-Breads Gourmet Rolls which are just hot dog buns with seeds on top.
 They also sell Hebrew National Beef Franks in a family pack at half price.
 These franks do not contain corn syrup.
 For a cheese dog, use mild cheddar cheese.
 To limit the natural sulfur dioxide, split the frank down the middle and use only half.
 Microwave the half frank for 20 seconds.
 Toast the bun in a toaster oven.
 Combine with the thin slice of mild cheese ( 1/2 ounce, thin to minimize natural sulfite ) and top with pickles, mustard and catsup.
 Hamburger type pickles and ordinary yellow mustard are safe.
 Dijon mustard is not.
 And the catsup must be organic or from Trader Joe's to avoid corn syrup.
 These cheese dogs sport about 60 micrograms of sulfur dioxide.
 Not bad for something with both beef and cheese.

 What about fast food?
 Only if you like to live dangerously!
 Never order french fries.
 At McDonalds, order chicken McNuggets with honey dipping sauce.
 At Burger King, order the Whopper without catsup.
 At Subway, don't even walk in the door.
 I have gotten more headaches from Subway than I can count.
-Using my fingers and toes, I can count up to twenty.
+Using my fingers and toes, I can count up to 20.